Jeffstr00/Credit_Risk_Analysis/README.md

 ## Analysis

 In this case, it is abundantly clear which algorithm(s) produced the best results.
 With all of the over and under sampling methods had balanced accuracy scores in (or just below) the 60's, both bias reduction methods were higher.
 While BalancedRandomForest was a good 10 points higher at 79%, even that was clearly outclassed by the EasyEnsemble classifier and its 93% score.
 While the huge low:high risk ratio led to every method having lopsided precision scores, even then, the bias reduction methods (especially EasyEnsemble) showed the best high risk precision.
 When it came to sensitivity, which we are more concerned with, we saw the same thing.
-Both random and under sampling produces scores in the 60's ballpark, SMOTEENN's combination method saw an improvement for high risk loans to 71% at the expense of that of low risk loans which fell to 59%, but the two bias reduction methods beat them all.
+Both random and under sampling produced scores in the 60's ballpark, SMOTEENN's combination method saw an improvement for high risk loans to 71% at the expense of that of low risk loans which fell to 59%, but the two bias reduction methods beat them all.
 While BalancedRandomForest's high risk recall rate was similarly at 67%, its low risk score jumped all the way up to 91%.
 However, EasyEnsemble reigned supreme on all accounts with its best across the boards scores of 91 and 94% for high and low risk respectively.

 Ultimately, there is no hard and fast rule deciding whether or not a particular algorithm should be used given its scores.
 Virtually no test will be perfect, which means that some instances will inevitably be misclassified.
 Each time this happens, the company will end up losing money.
 However, with good tests, this should be minimized, and this was clearly the case with EasyEnsemble's bias reduction classifier.
 It had the highest scores across the board, so it leaves no doubt as to which one should be used.
 While the company ultimately has to decide whether or not those rates are acceptable, with a accuracy score of 93%, it seems rather unlikely EasyEnsemble's classifier didn't perform up to standards.
+As a result, it should probably be used to increase speed, reliability and ultimately profitability when assessing credit risk.